muhammmadhasnain/J.A.R.V.I.S-Desktop-AI-assistance/README.md

 Overview

-Jarvis AI is a voice-controlled virtual assistant built using Python.
-It can recognize speech, respond using text-to-speech, perform web searches, open files, and generate AI-based responses using Google Gemini API.
+Jarvis AI is a voice-controlled assistant that can perform various tasks such as opening websites, playing music, and interacting with Google's Gemini AI for intelligent responses.

 Features

-Speech Recognition: Uses the speech_recognition library to understand user commands.
+Voice Recognition: Listens to user commands using speech_recognition.

-Text-to-Speech (TTS): Uses SAPI.SpVoice to convert AI responses into speech.
+Speech Synthesis: Responds via voice using win32com.client.

+AI Responses: Uses Google Gemini AI to generate responses.

-Web Browsing: Opens websites like Google, Wikipedia, and ChatGPT on command.
+Web Browsing: Opens popular websites like Google, Wikipedia, and ChatGPT.

-File Management: Opens specific files and folders on request.
+File and Music Management: Opens specific files or music based on voice commands.

-AI-Powered Responses: Uses Google Gemini API to generate intelligent responses.

-Continuous Listening: Runs in a loop to constantly listen for new commands.

-Installation

-Prerequisites
+Requirements

-Ensure you have the following installed:
+To run this project, you need to install the following dependencies:

-Python 3.x

-Required Python libraries:

-pip install speechrecognition pywin32 google-generativeai
+pip install SpeechRecognition pywin32 google-generativeai

-A valid Google Gemini API key (stored in config.py as apikey).

-Usage
+Additionally, you need an API key for Google Gemini AI, which should be stored in config.py as:

+apikey = "YOUR_GOOGLE_API_KEY"

+How to Use

 Run the script:

-python jarvis.py
+python script.py

+Jarvis AI will greet you and start listening for commands.

-Speak commands like:
+You can use commands like:

 "Open Google"

+"Open Wikipedia"

-"Open music"
+"Open file"

-"Using artificial intelligence, tell me about space"
+"Using artificial intelligence [your query]"

-"Jarvis quit" (to exit)
+"Jarvis quit" (to exit the program)

+If a command is not recognized, it will default to chatting with the AI.

-File Structure
+File Handling

-Jarvis-AI/
-│── jarvis.py            # Main script
-│── config.py            # API key storage
-│── openai/              # Folder for AI-generated responses │── README.md            # Project documentation
+AI-generated responses are saved in the openai/ directory.

+The filename is based on the user's prompt.

+Exiting the Program

+Say "Jarvis quit" to stop the assistant.

-Future Improvements
+Future Enhancements

-Add support for more commands (weather updates, reminders, etc.)
+Add more website shortcuts.

-Improve speech recognition accuracy
+Improve error handling in speech recognition.

-Implement a GUI interface
+Implement additional AI models for enhanced responses.

+Author

+This project is developed as a basic implementation of a personal AI assistant using Python.